tad-lispy/yaml/README.md

 ## Copying

-You are free to copy, modify, and distribute this package with attribution under the terms of the MIT license.
+You are free to copy, modify, and distribute this package with attribution under the terms of the BSD-3-Clause license.
 See the [LICENSE](LICENSE) file for details.